Social security contributions

 Where none of the above categories of liable person applies, the liability falls on the person who occupies the property on a rent-free basis and without challenge to that occupation.

-The intended next valuation date for properties was 1 November 2020.
-However, this valuation date has been postponed until 1 November 2021 due to the COVID-19 pandemic (the previous valuation date of 1 May 2013 will continue to be applicable until then).
+The intended next valuation date for properties is 1 November 2021 (the previous valuation date of 1 May 2013 will continue to be applicable until then).

 The LPT rate is 0.18% for properties up to a market value of EUR 1 million.
 Above EUR 100,000, there is a system of market value bands of EUR 50,000 up to EUR 1 million, and the tax liability will be calculated by applying the tax rate to the mid-point of the band.
 LPT on residential properties valued over EUR 1 million will be charged at 0.18% on the first EUR 1 million and 0.25% on the excess over EUR 1 million.